sge-network/sge/docs/specs/House/05_Messages.md

 # **Messages**

-In this section, we describe the processing of the House messages.
+Within this section, we outline the handling of House messages.

 ## **MsgDeposit**

-Within this message, the user specifies the deposit information they wish to make.
+In this message, the user outlines the deposit details they want to provide.

 ```proto
 // Msg defines the house Msg service.